-On June 18, 2013, the Company announced the completion of the Tajik Farm-Out Agreement announced in December 2012 with subsidiaries of Total and CNPC.
+On June 18, 2013, the Company announced the completion of the Tajikistan Farm-Out Agreement announced in December 2012 with subsidiaries of Total and CNPC.
 The three partners hold the Bokhtar PSC equally and a joint operating company, the Bokhtar Operating Company, was established.
 As part of the acquisition, the Tajik Government added a further 1,186.37 km2 of highly prospective acreage which was not previously included in the Bokhtar PSC, and also extended the first relinquishment period under the PSC by five years until 2020.

 On July 8, 2013, the Company announced that it had entered into an agreement to acquire a 56% interest in Production Sharing Contracts covering three blocks in eastern Georgia (the "Iberia" blocks).
 On January 2, 2014, the Company announced that it had received Georgian governmental consents for the acquisition.
-The Company also announced on January 2, 2014 that it would not pursue the acquisition of an interest in two additional blocks in eastern Georgia (the "Tamar" blocks).